AdobeDocs/experience-manager-65.en/help/forms/using/create-or-add-an-adaptive-form-to-aem-sites-page.md

 ## Configure Submit Action for the form {#configure-submit-action-for-form}

-A Submit Action lets you choose the destination of data captured via an Adaptive Form.
+A Submit Action lets you choose the destination of data captured by way of an Adaptive Form.
 It is triggered when a user clicks the Submit button on an Adaptive Form.
 Adaptive forms include some out of the box submit actions.
 You can also extend a default submit actions to create your own custom submit action.
 To configure a Submit Action for your form:

 1. Open the AEM Page Editor or Experience Fragment that contains the Adaptive Form.
 1. Open the Content Tree, and select the **[!UICONTROL Adaptive Forms Container]** that hosts your Adaptive Form.
 An AEM Sites page can host multiple Adaptive Forms.
 So, carefully select the correct Adaptive Forms Container.